theCephusHasLanded/Terrapin/README.md

 4. Create a session provider component in `app/components/auth/SessionProvider.tsx`
 5. Wrap the app in the session provider
 6. Add protected routes using middleware

-### Using Clerk

-1. Install Clerk: `npm install @clerk/nextjs`
-2. Add Clerk API keys to your environment variables
-3. Create middleware to protect routes
-4. Use Clerk's pre-built components for sign-in, sign-up, and user profile

 ## Customization